Sabisa32457/cool-spy-bot/README.md

 # cool-spy-bot
 you can spy as a bot, yaaay
 ## hoew to instal???????????????????
-open cmd anc put `pip install -r requirements.txt` after tha u just run main.py
+download the windows executeabel (chek releas) den run spy.exe open terminal (or shell or watevr dat can run pyton) anc put `pip install -r requirements.txt` after tha u just run main.py

 ## wat do i put in toke